WSU-4110/MOST/installation.md

 ### Method 1 (easiest)
 1. Download the latest release found at [releases](https://github.com/WSU-4110/MOST/releases/edit/untagged-2de59f3c4dfb7414d3c7).
-2. Run the installer and save the application to the desired location of install.
+2. Run the installer and save the application to the desired location of install. *Note*: If a windows message appears stating an unrecognized app, click "More info" and then "Run anyway".
 3. Run the application

 ### Method 2